Binary matrix factorization on special purpose hardware: Experiments

-In the second experiment on real data, we consider two gene expression datasets for two types of cancer: leukemia and malignant melanoma.
-The first dataset\footnote{Available at \url{https://www.pnas.org/content/101/12/4164}.} contains 38 gene samples for two kinds of leukemia, one of which can be further split into two subtypes \citep{brunet2004}.
-The second dataset\footnote{Available at \url{https://schlieplab.org/Static/Supplements/CompCancer/CDNA/bittner-2000/}.} contains 38 gene samples, 31 of which are melanomas and 7 of which are controls \citep{bittner2000}.
-We make these datasets binary by using the same thresholding approach as \citep{zhang2010}; see Section~\ref{sec:additional-experiments} in the supplement for details.
 After thresholding and removing any rows that are all zero, the two datasets are matrices of size $4806 \times 38$ and $2201 \times 38$, respectively.
-We use the sampling technique in Section~\ref{sec:sampling} for both datasets with a sample size of $s=30$.
-Furthermore, we include the constraints on the $\Vbf$ matrix in the QUBO formulations as discussed in Section~\ref{sec:constraints}.
+We use the sampling technique in the section \nameref{sec:sampling} for both datasets with a sample size of $s=30$.
+Furthermore, we include the constraints on the $\Vbf$ matrix in the QUBO formulations as discussed in the section \nameref{sec:constraints}.
 Although we expect that this will increase the decomposition error somewhat, including such constraints can be helpful e.g.\ when clustering the samples.
 The QUBO problem in our methods has $(30+38+30 \cdot 38)r = 1208r$ binary variables.
 Table~\ref{tab:gene-1} reports the mean relative error across 10 trials for each dataset.